 What happens during a hearing?

-The board will rely upon oral and written information and use a preponderance of information to determine if the charged student is responsible or not responsible for each alleged violation.
+- The Chair of the hearing is responsible for leading the deliberation process.
+The board will rely upon oral and written information and use a preponderance of evidence to determine if the charged student is responsible or not responsible for each alleged violation.

 What happens after the hearing?